DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 ## Handle Exceptions

 This document section describes the best practices that you should follow when you handle and log errors in a reporting application.
-For information on how to determine the exact cause of a problem with your application, refer to the [Reporting Application Diagnostics](https://docs.devexpress.com/XtraReports/401687/web-reporting/general-information/application-diagnostics) documentation topic.
+For information on how to determine the cause of a problem with your application, refer to the [Reporting Application Diagnostics](https://docs.devexpress.com/XtraReports/401687/web-reporting/general-information/application-diagnostics) documentation topic.

 ### Log errors that occurred in the code of DevExpress reporting components